christophknabe/akka-crawl/README.md

 ### Usage ###

-`sbt run` _url_
+`sbt run` _uri_

-This will configure the given URL as the start point for crawling the web.
+This will configure the given URI as the start point for crawling the web.
 The program issues a prompt on the console.
-Once you press &lt;ENTER&gt;, it will crawl web pages and log all successfully scanned ones.
+Once you press &lt;ENTER&gt;, it will crawl web pages and print all successfully scanned ones.

 When you press &lt;ENTER&gt; again, the program will stop and print a statistics message.